Table of Contents

 Are They Safe for Pets?

-There is another option: placing the flea trap up higher than ground level.
-But note that if it doesn’t catch any bugs over some time, you may need to move it again.
+There is another option: placing the flea killers up higher than ground level.
+But note that if it doesn’t catch any bugs over time, you may need to move it again.

-Location is Essential for Flea Traps to Be Effective
+Location is Essential for Flea Killers to Be Effective

 Other Protective Measures Will Make a Difference Too